knat/XData/Docs/TutorialEBiz.md

 ## Tutorial: EBusiness Web Application Simulation

-We're gonging to implement an EBusiness(EBiz) web application simulation using XData.
+We're going to implement an EBusiness(EBiz) web application simulation using XData.
 The finished code can be found [here](https://github.com/knat/XData/tree/master/Examples/EBiz).

 There are eight main types in EBiz:

 ![](EBizUML.png)

-`Contact` and `Product` are abstract, others are concrete.
+`Contact` and `Product` are abstract, other types are concrete.
 A `Customer` may contain zero or more `Order`s, an `Order` must contain one or more `OrderDetail`s.

 There are two C# projects in EBiz: `Service` and `Client`. `Service` is a class library, it provides class `WebApiSimulation` to `Client`: